jasonkim999429/cse15l-lab-reports/lab-report-3.md

 # **Lab Report 3**
 Jason Kim, A16953241

 In Week 4's lab, we looked at JUnit tests and debugging programs with various symptomatic errors.
 In Week 5's lab, we used different commands in bash to help us manipulate files and gather more information about certain attributes of those files and directories.
-In this lab report, we will see the efforts and process of our debugging, as well as perform a deep dive into `grep`.
+In this lab report, we will see the efforts and process of our debugging, as well as perform a deep dive into `find`.

 ## Part 1: Bugs